 Every transaction that is executed on-chain in Polymesh must be associated with an identity that has a valid CDD claim.
 To be valid a CDD claim must be issued by one of a group of permissioned identities representing professional KYC companies.

 To on-board into Polymesh, a user must go through a simple due diligence process with a Polymesh CDD service provider - that CDD service provider will then create the users identity and attach a CDD claim.

 These checks for a valid CDD claim are performed as part of the networks pre-processing checks.
 This ensures that a transaction without a valid CDD claim cannot even pay a network fee for a failed transaction - they have no ability to interact with the network, including paying fees.
 This gives operators the confidence that all on-chain transactions are associated with a CDD'ed identity, including failed transactions.

 CDD Service Providers in Polymesh are permissioned.
 This means that if an organisation wants to offer Polymesh users a CDD service, they must be approved through the on-chain governance process.
 A Polymesh Improvement Proposal would be created to add the new CDD service provider to the list of permissioned CDD service providers on-chain.

 CDD claims are issued by the networks trusted CDD service providers.
-They would typically have a 6 month expiry, meaning customers need to re-authenticate with the CDD service provider every 6 months to maintain access to the network.
+They would typically have an expiry, meaning customers need to re-authenticate with the CDD service provider periodically to maintain access to the network.